The Best Tattoo Artist in Dallas, Episode 13

 - On November 15, 2018

 The jumping off point is important in all things.
 Do we plan endlessly, or rush in without a single thought?
 Are we the kind to just talk about it?
 Or are we the type to attack and achieve the desired action?
 When the task is complete, do we pat ourselves on the back, tear ourselves down, or are we at peace with a middle way?
 Do we make excuses for what we lack?
 Do we simply blindly stand behind what we have done?
 Or do we honestly assess our little victories and failures within the project?
 Do we posture, attempting to hoodwink the other that we are larger than we are?
 Do we shrink back into the shadows and cower in insecurity?
-Maybe we assert our own dignity and give others theirs.
-Maybe we think everyone deserves respect.
-Maybe we think respect is earned.
+Maybe we assert our own dignity and allow others the chance to assert theirs.
+Maybe we freely give away respect.
+Maybe we think respect must be earned.

 The artistic process fascinates me greatly.
 I don’t even understand my own!
 I do work on my process though, over and over.
 I am at one with it.
 Maybe that is why it is still a little unknown to me.
 How accurately is each one of us allowed to see ourselves?
 But that is unimportant, what is exhilarating is going along for the ride!
 This is the artistic journey.
 Are tattoos the ultimate in art?
-This tiny, marginal art form that used to exist in the shadowy areas where deviant leanings were allowed to grow?
+This tiny, marginal art form that used to exist in only the smallest and most shadowy areas?
 This once almost subterranean practice of marking the body like savages while the industrial world grinded around us?
 And in particular the strength of pure American Traditional Tattooing is this the ultimate in any art?

 Most would scoff at the very thought.
 But I remember a time.
 It is a time I reminisce about with my clients over and over again.
 It was the moment my eyes first looked upon a traditional pinup girl tattoo done by Eric Maaske.
 At once, the power hit me, and passed through me, and nourished me, and destroyed all prior precepts of art in an unapologetic visual onslaught of bold lines and strength of attitude.
 Van Gogh disappeared, Redon reduced to rubble.
 Dali was decimated.
 Escher was eschewed.
 Picasso was Pabloed.
-Even Hokusai, mighty with the brush as he was, was made to look like the old guard, whose time had come and gone, who just didn’t get the new wave, whose work was too elegant, too refined, for an emerging culture that hungered for raw power.
+Even Hokusai, mighty with the brush as he was, was exposed as too elegant, too refined, for an emerging age that would hunger for raw power.

-He led the way to Sailor Jerry.
-He led the way to Rollo too.
+He led the way back to Sailor Jerry.
+He led the way back to Rollo too.
 Now that my eyes were open, I was ready for the one-two punch of the classic American traditional tattoo.
 Now I had trouble seeing anything else.
-Now I was a convert, a true believer.
-I had been spoken to, and I heard the word.
+Now I understood.
 I left the tattoo parlor where I was having a traditional Japanese tattoo put on.
 I drew a lucky black cat head.
 I used as few lines as I could and then I shaded it black until it wouldn’t take anymore shading.
 I colored the tongue red and the eyes yellow and it was done.
 It was the best thing I had ever drawn.
 I had tried to make it look like Maaske did it.